SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_SectionDefinition.md

 - [**StaticTextFieldDescriptor**](xref:DOM_StaticTextFieldDescriptor): Defines a field that should always have the same static value, defined by the *StaticText* property.

 - [**DomInstanceFieldDescriptor**](xref:DOM_DomInstanceFieldDescriptor): Available from DataMiner 10.1.10/10.2.0 onwards.
 Can be used to define that a field should contain the ID of a `DomInstance`.
-This `DomInstance` can exist in a different DOM manager.
-This is why the descriptor has a *ModuleId* property that defines where the instances can be found.
-There is also a *DomDefinitionIds* list property that can be used to define whether DOM instances should be linked to the defined definitions.
-Both properties are intended for UIs, and their validity and existence is not checked server-side.
-The `FieldValues` are of type "Guid".

 - [**ElementFieldDescriptor**](xref:DOM_ElementFieldDescriptor): Available from DataMiner 10.1.10/10.2.0 onwards.
 Can be used to define that a field should contain the ID of an element.
-The ID must be saved as a string according to the common `[DMA ID]/[ELEMENT ID]` format (e.g. "868/65874").
-There is a *ViewIds* list property that can be used to define whether the elements should be in any of these views.
-The `FieldValues` are of type "string".

 - [**DomInstanceValueFieldDescriptor**](xref:DOM_DomInstanceValueFieldDescriptor): Available from DataMiner 10.2.3/10.3.0 onwards.
 Can be used to define that a field should contain the ID of a `DomInstance`.
 However, compared to the `DomInstanceFieldDescriptor`, this one also references a specific value of that `DomInstance`.
-The configuration is the same as the other descriptor, but it adds the *FieldDescriptorId* property that references a specific `FieldValue`.

 - [**GroupFieldDescriptor**](xref:DOM_GroupFieldDescriptor): Available from DataMiner 10.3.3/10.4.0 onwards.
 Can be used to define that a field should contain the name of a DataMiner user group.